Elmer Lee

-Elmer Lee (March 12, 1856 – June 13, 1945) was an American physician and advocate of natural hygiene and vegetarianism.
-He was the founder and editor of the health magazine Health Culture.
+Elmer Lee (March 12, 1856 – June 13, 1945) was an American physician, magazine editor, and advocate of natural hygiene and vegetarianism.
+He founded and edited the health magazine Health Culture, which promoted diet reform and plant-based foods.
+Lee also worked as a naturopath, wrote on disease treatment and diet, patented a liquid-soap dispenser, and promoted what he called the "hygienic system".

 Biography

+Early life and education

-Elmer Lee was born in Ohio in 1856; he graduated from Ohio Wesleyan University, in 1877, with an A.B.; Lee received his A.M. in 1880.
-He then moved to St. Louis, where he taught in public schools and worked in newspapers.
-Lee earned his M.D. from the Missouri Medical College (now the Washington University School of Medicine) in 1880 and his Ph.D. from Saint Louis University in 1886.
+Elmer Lee was born in Ohio in 1856.
+He graduated from Ohio Wesleyan University with an A.B. in 1877 and received an A.M. in 1880.
+He then moved to St Louis, where he taught in public schools and worked in newspapers.

+Lee earned his M.D. from the Missouri Medical College, now the Washington University School of Medicine, in 1880, and his PhD from Saint Louis University in 1886.
 He then moved to Chicago, where he lived for ten years.
 Lee studied cholera in Germany and Russia, living for a time in Saint Petersburg.

+Career

-Lee started the healthy living magazine Health Culture in 1894; it heavily promoted a plant-based diet.
-Lee remained as editor for 23 years, before being succeeded by Arthur Vos; the magazine continued publishing until 1964.
+Lee founded the health magazine Health Culture in 1894.
+The magazine promoted a plant-based diet.
+Lee edited it for 23 years, before being succeeded by Arthur Vos.
+The magazine continued publication until 1964.

 Lee moved to New York City in 1898.
 He was acting Assistant Surgeon in the Spanish–American War.
 On November 23, 1898, he testified before a commission investigating conduct in the war.
 In 1902, Lee patented a reservoir for dispensing liquid soap.

+In 1908, Lee wrote an article in The New York Times proposing a "Hospital of Hygiene".
+He began working as a naturopath in 1910 and developed a health movement known as the "hygienic system", influenced by Russell Trall.

+Diet advocacy

-In 1908, Lee authored an article in The New York Times about the founding of a "Hospital of Hygiene".
-Lee started working as a naturopath in 1910 and developed a health movement known as the "hygienic system", inspired by Russel Trall.
-In the same year, Lee was the subject of an article by The New York Times, entitled "Dr. Lee pleads for better foods", in which he advocated for curing disease through a diet of "live organic plant-foods" and asserted that societal maladies, such as drunkenness, were due to people not following a sufficiently nutritious diet; this article has been described as the first known use of the phrase "plant-foods" to describe a vegetarian diet.
+In 1910, The New York Times published an article titled "Dr. Lee pleads for better foods", in which Lee advocated a diet of "live organic plant-foods" and claimed that social problems, including drunkenness, resulted from inadequate nutrition.
+John Davis has described this article as the first known use of the phrase "plant-foods" to describe a vegetarian diet.

-In 1910, Lee reprinted Rupert H. Wheldon's No Animal Food and Nutrition and Diet with Vegetable Recipes, one of the first British vegan recipe books; it included a quote from Lee, stating that a "Plant diet with butter, cream, milk, cheese, eggs, lard, fat, suet, or tallow added to it, is not vegetarian; it is mixed diet; the same in effect as if meat were used."
-Around 1921, Lee invented a plant milk, derived from oats and peanut meal.
+In 1910, Lee reprinted Rupert H. Wheldon's No Animal Food and Nutrition and Diet with Vegetable Recipes, an early British vegan recipe book.
+The edition included a statement by Lee that a "Plant diet with butter, cream, milk, cheese, eggs, lard, fat, suet, or tallow added to it, is not vegetarian; it is mixed diet; the same in effect as if meat were used."
+Around 1921, Lee developed a plant milk made from oats and peanut meal.

-Lee served as the Vice-President of the American Academy of Medicine and held offices in the American Medical Association and the American Social Science Association; he was on the advisory committee of the American Super-Race Foundation and worked as a lecturer for the New York Board of Education.
+Lee served as vice-president of the American Academy of Medicine and held offices in the American Medical Association and the American Social Science Association.
+He was on the advisory committee of the American Super-Race Foundation and worked as a lecturer for the New York Board of Education.

+Later life and death

 Lee retired around 1935 and donated his medical books to Ohio Wesleyan University.
-He died at Cincinnati Sanitarium, College Hill, Cincinnati, on June 13, 1945.
+He died at Cincinnati Sanitarium in College Hill, Cincinnati, on June 13, 1945.